 I am interested in supervising research projects on slavery and its abolition, child labour or slavery in Scotland, West Africa or the wider Atlantic World, and gender or family history in West Africa.

-I currently co-supervise the following PhD student:
+I currently co-supervise the following PhD students:

-- Emma Brunton, ‘Ordinary Warriors, Calculating Notables, and Mystic Queens: Violent Women in Precolonial Rwandan Oral Traditions.
+- Emma Brunton, ‘Ordinary Warriors, Calculating Notables, and Mystic Queens: Violent Women in Precolonial Rwandan Oral Traditions'.

 I supervised a MLitt dissertation in English Literature in 2018: